 The tenant is now forced to find new housing.
 Now the tenant has to worry about their mobile home that is setting on a rented piece of land and now the tenant is probably facing a mobile home park eviction.

 Finally, ensure that you have an excellent landlord-tenant relationship with your tenants so that they won’t hesitate to reach out to you when they have issues affecting them.
-Although, you don’t have to be overly friendly.
+Having a staffed office on the park premises open Mon-Fri 8a – 5pm is recommended.
+If staff does have to leave be sure to place a sign on the door announcing when they will be back.
+Be sure your back at the stated time so you can run a park that is timely and mindful of your tenants as well.